Frequently Asked Questions

 It is highly unlikely we will see this stretch being used in our lifetime – why buy it?

-Why does EA only currently seem to be buying trackbed on the south half of the route?
+Why does EA focus on buying trackbed in the south half of the route?

 Why have EA when the L&B can later just compulsory purchase all the land it needs?